MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ExoSecOpsOverrideRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-ExOSecOpsOverrideRule cmdlet to view SecOps mailbox override rules to bypass Exchange Online Protection filtering.
+Use the Get-ExoSecOpsOverrideRule cmdlet to view SecOps mailbox override rules to bypass Exchange Online Protection filtering.
 For more information, see [Configure the advanced delivery policy for third-party phishing simulations and email delivery to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/advanced-delivery-policy-configure).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).